 For all the “serious” travel, the cultural exchange and immersion that makes voyaging to new places so rewarding — there is also something fun, almost childishly silly, about doing some really cheesy tourist things sometimes.
 It kind of wakes up the kid in us and after all, that’s what travel is meant to do, I believe.
-That sense of discovery, of wonderment, of joy just for the sake of being happy in the moment.
+That sense of discovery, of wonderment, of joy just for the sake of being happy at the moment.

 So with that in mind, here are some touristy, sort-of-cheesy things I recently did in Stockholm that I would recommend to other travelers to that wonderful city.
 Each brought a smile to my face, and that’s something, isn’t it?

-Digging up the Girl with the Dragon Tattoo Sites
+Digging up the Girl With the Dragon Tattoo Sites

 Stieg Larsson was perhaps the most internationally famous contemporary Swedish writer, and his Girl with the Dragon Tattoo trilogy was immensely popular (I read all three books, and saw both the Swedish and English films.
 So, yeah, I’m a fan).

 One of the most popular things to do in Stockholm, at least for fans of Larsson’s books, is to follow the trail from his Millennium series.
-There is even a map with all of the pertinent locations on his official website.
+There is even a map with all the pertinent locations on his official website.

 The photo below, for example, is one I took of the Mikael Blomkvist home, at Bellmansgatan 1.
 Nobody knows why Larsson chose to let Blomkvist live in this particular building.
 A family named Blomkvist lives in one of the apartments, but they didn’t know Larsson.
-Overlooking the Saltsjon bay and Stockholm’s medieval old town, the building offers some impressive views and is a quite charming street, with its second-level walkways.
+Overlooking the Saltsjon bay and Stockholm’s medieval old town, the building offers some impressive views and is a quiet charming street, with its second-level walkways.

 Seeing the Changing of the Guards at the Royal Palace